MaastrichtU-IDS/dsri-documentation/docs/deploy-jupyter.md

 ## Anaconda and Tensorflow with Jupyter

 Another option to run Jupyter notebooks with Anaconda and Tensorflow installed.

+This deployment needs to be done through the UI > `Deploy Image`

 Use [jupyter/tensorflow-notebook](https://hub.docker.com/r/jupyter/tensorflow-notebook) official Docker image.